JoGDelta/RepData_PeerAssessment1/JoGDelta_RepData_PeerAssessment1.md

 ## Background information on assignment

-This assignment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals throughout the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+This assignment makes use of data from a personal activity monitoring device that collects data at 5 minute intervals throughout the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012, and includes the number of steps taken in 5 minute intervals each day.

 The assigment will be completed in a number of parts using both the base and ggplot2 plotting packages.